pawelmhm/pawelmhm.github.io/_posts/2015-01-01-python-job-analytics.markdown

 {% endhighlight %}

-Seems like everyone wants to work in London and no one wants work in Cambridge, Reading.
-Bristol looks like more attractive place to live but nothing beats attractiveness of London.
+Seems like everyone wants to work in London and no one wants work in Manchester and Cambridge.
+Bristol attracts talent as does Oxford, but keep in mind low number of positions there.
 Devon has unusually high number of applications per ad, which seems interesting.

-Let's check if our calculations are correct (I'm no data science expert, worth double checking all my calculations).
+Let's check if our calculations are correct (as you read my post please feel free to check all my calculations, also let me know if there is some smarter, easier way of getting some specific result).

 {% highlight python %}

-In [196]: data[data.location == 'Cambridge'][['location', 'applications']]
+In [371]: cam = data[data.location=='Cambridge'].applications.sum() / float(data[data.location == 'Cambridge'].id.count())
+In [372]: cam
+Out[372]: 2.5238095238095237

 {% endhighlight %}

+### What determines number of applications

+When browsing data you quickly notice uneven distribution of applications.
+Some positions have zero applications, and some have relatively high number.
+For example this query will give you number of applicantions for each Cambridge job.

+{% highlight python %}
+In [373]: data[data.location == 'Cambridge'][['location', 'applications']]

+{% endhighlight %}

 You can see lots of ads with zero applications and some unusually popular posts.
-Why are some ads attracting 17 applicants while other attract zero?
-We will try to explain this later.
-Perhaps higher salary is involved?
-Let's check most popular job ad for Cambridge.
+One position is particularly attractive, it attract 17 applicants.

+Why are there so many applications there?

+Is it the salary?

 {% highlight python %}